Thank you for reading and reviewing! I hope you enjoy this chapter.

 "That was nice of you," Katara complimented and smiled.

 Zuko narrowed his eyes as he felt a strange pinch in his chest.

 Jet smiled at her.
-"It was because of you that made me want to help others."
+"It was because of you that I want to help others."

 Before they knew it, Jet had stepped forward and wrapped his arms around Katara's waist and pulled her into a hug.
 Zuko growled lowly and started to unsheathe his swords while Sokka pulled out his boomerang, but it was Aang who beat them to it as he flew towards Katara and Jet.

 Katara tensed before she began to struggle in Jet's hold.
 She sighed in relief when Aang pulled Jet away from her.

 "Don't touch her, Jet," Aang warned as he frowned at him, hoping the Freedom Fighters' leader would understand.